roveryi/ML-DL-Projects/Machine Learning Algorithm Review.md

 Same backward propagation procedure

 Intuition: solving "covariate shift" problem, where positive and negative samples shifting to different distributions.

+### Recommendation System

+2020-01-11 Webinar

+$\bullet$ Content Based Filter

+User-item interactions matrix + user features + item features

+Pros: cold start problem solved

+Cons: complex structure (information collection, feature engineering)

+$\bullet$ Collaborateive Filtering

+User-item interactions matrix: row - users; column - product

+Values: Boolean - click or not, endorsed or not...; Categorical - review, star...

+1. Memory based filtering

+   Define a model for user-item interactions where users and items representations have to be learned from interactions matrix

+   User-User method (very sensitive to the interaction matrix): extract a row vector from the interaction matrix $\rightarrow$ search the K nearest neighbors of this user in the matrix $\rightarrow$ recommend the most popular items among the neighbors

+   Item-Item method (large variance): identify the prefered item of user we want to recommend for and extract the column $\rightarrow$ find the K nearest neighbors of this item in the matrix $\rightarrow$  recomment the item to users who have high review on other items

+2. Model based filtering

+   Define no mobel for user-item interactions and rely on similarities between users or items in terms of observed iteractions

+   Matrix factorisation: interaction matrix = user matrix * item matrix + reconstruction error matrix

+Pros: don't have to record the user information and product information

+Cons: there is no record for new users/cold start problem (solution: random strategy; maximum expectation strategy; exploitary strategy)

+$\bullet$ Hybrid Methods

+Bias vs. Variance

+High variance (overfitting): recommend well to single user, but not good for multiple users (personalization)

+High bias (underfitting): recommend well to multiple users, but not good for single user

 ### Computer Vision